sol1/icingaweb2-module-netbox/README.md

 - Lists to groups can be done using a Sync Rule Property `assign_filter`'s. eg: To make Icinga Groups from Netbox tags create Icinga Host Group objects from a Netbox `tags` Import Source and set the `assign_filter` value to `%22${name}%22=host.vars.tags`, the `host.vars.tags` is the list set on host objects from the value `tag_slugs`, the Netbox Tag object `name` is the value in this list.
 - You can push large nested dicts in `icinga_service` or `icinga_var`, eg: `icinga_var = {"arrive": "hello", "leave": "goodbye"}` to `host.vars.arrive = "hello"` and `host.vars.leave = "goodbye"`using a single Sync Rule Property with All Custom Vars.
 When doing this All Custom Vars should be the first var based property and it should use a filter `icinga_var_type=object` so it is only added if Netbox config context has dict values for these vars.
 If All Custom Vars isn't first is can remove previously set vars, if All Custom Vars isn't filtered it can remove preveiously set vars regardless of order, both the filter and order are needed.

+## Baskets
+This repository contains baskets to help you configure your host automation, they have been broken up so you can import the bits you want.
+It is recommeneded that after you import the baskets you require and modify them to suit your needs you then save them again.

+The baskets follow a series of patterns to make managing your infrastructure easier.
+This includes

+- The creation of parent host templates for automated templates, a common parent makes it easier to find things in tree view and for Icinga's inheritance to be used if required.
+- Groups created using `Assign Filters` looking templates on the host.
+This means you don't need to add `Group Membership` in Sync Rule properties, just the template, it also add all groups for nested tempalates which have a parent relationship like Region and Sites.
+- `keyid` is used for most object names and duplicates are removed to help ensure the automation doesn't fail.
+- Netbox objects with a count of 0 are removed to reduce, but not eliminate, unecessary Icinga groups and templates that won't be referenced by a host.

+These imported director Import Sources and Sync Rules should be altered, or parts removed, to suit your needs.
+These baskets represent a good starting point based on our experience.

+### Import Source Filtering
+While this automation doesn't include many filters it is likely that some filtering will be added specific to your setup.
+The typical filter sets we use are a *dedicated import source custom field in Netbox* as outlined in Best Practices above along with tags to identify Icinga cluster elements, eg: `icinga-headend`, `icinga-satellite` and `icinga-agent`.

+### Zone and Endpoint Creation
+Zone and endpoint creation can be automated from Netbox, but the exact rules will depend on how you use Netbox to define the zones.
+As such the included Basket is a guide to how zones and endpoints can be automated.

+In practice we've found a dedicated Netbox import source custom field that is `required` and has a negative value `do_not_monitor` allows us to import all zones and endpoints by using a filter `cf_icinga_import_source__n=do_not_monitor` as "breaking up" zone and endpoint creation doesn't have any value.
+Where as "breaking up" host creation Import Source and Sync Rules can have value.
+Doing this however this does seperates the creation of host object and zone and endpoint objects.

 ## Acknowledgements